Softnet-Free/softnet-java/docs/rpc/making-rpc-requests.md

 }
 ```

 The interface has three methods to implement.
-Each request ends with a call to one of these methods by the endpoint.
-In case of success, it calls the <span class="method">onSuccess</span> method.
+Each request ends with a callback to one of these methods.
+In case of success, the <span class="method">onSuccess</span> method is called back.
 Here is a description of its parameters:
 *	<span class="param">context</span> is, as usual, the context of any response handler of the platform;
 *	<span class="param">result</span> is an object of type <span class="datatype">SequenceDecoder</span> that contains the ASN.1 DER encoded data returned as a result by the remote procedure.

 The interface has two overloaded methods, <span class="method">onError</span>, to handle requests completed with an error.
-The first overloaded method, <span class="method">onError</span>, is called if an error is returned by the remote procedure.
-Here is a description of its parameters:
+The first overloaded method, <span class="method">onError</span>, is called back if an error is returned by the remote procedure.
+Here is the description of its parameters:
 *	<span class="param">context</span> is the context of the response;
 *	<span class="param">errorCode</span> is an error code returned by the remore procedure;
 *	<span class="param">error</span> contains additional data that describes an error.

-The second overloaded method is called if an error is detected by the platform.
+The second overloaded method is called back if an error is detected by the platform.
 It provides the error in the second parameter of type <span class="exception">SoftnetException</span>.
 Possible exceptions are listed below:
 *	<span class="exception">ServiceOfflineSoftnetException</span> – the remote service is offline;
 *	<span class="exception">AccessDeniedSoftnetException</span> – the client does not have enough permissions to call the remote procedure;
 *	<span class="exception">MissingProcedureSoftnetException</span> – the procedure name you specified when calling the RPC is incorrect;